Home

 You can buy garlic capsules if you don't like the taste or smell.

-It's important to not drink anything hot after you've taken them as they will release their odour.
+It's important to not drink anything hot for an hour after you've taken them as they will release their odour and you might as well have eaten it raw and saved yourself the money of buying capsules!

 If you're taking a supplement, then you need to be aware that it can thin the blood - so, if you're taking medication, such as warfarin or have a medical condition, you need to check with your doctor prior to taking supplements.